neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Oracle.md

 # Oracle Class

-Provides a series of methods of the native contract Oracle.
+Provides a series of methods of the native contract Oracle, which contract hash is `0x35e4fc2e69a4d04d1db4d755c4150c50aff2e9a9`.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../neo.md)